National Ambassadors Council

 Jennifer Dulski was one of the first 500 employees at Yahoo and until recently, was the Facebook Vice President for Facebook Groups.
 Jennifer left Google in 2013 to join the team at Change.org as its new COO and President.
 Jennifer’s first job after college was founding and running Summerbridge Pittsburgh (part of the Breakthrough Collaborative).
 She is the author of the 2018 bestselling book, Purposeful, and currently serves on the boards of Move, Inc., Little Passports, and the Silicon Valley site of The Breakthrough Collaborative.

-Josh Edelman, Deputy Director, K-12 Education, Bill & Melinda Gates Foundation
+Josh Edelman, Senior Advisor, Office of the US President, Bill & Melinda Gates Foundation

-Josh Edelman is Deputy Director, Place-Based Delivery, for the Bill & Melinda Gates Foundation on the K-12 Education team, working most closely with K-12 investments in Tennessee and Florida.
+Josh Edelman is Senior Advisor, Office of the US President in the Bill & Melinda Gates Foundation.
 Previously, Josh worked with DC and Chicago public schools to support the development of programs that would target student achievement and performance.
 He has also held various leadership positions at The SEED Foundation, first on the board of directors, then as principal of The SEED School, a public charter boarding school in Washington, DC.
 Prior to SEED, Josh taught social studies for three years at Milton Academy in Massachusetts and seven years at Menlo-Atherton High School in Atherton, California where he was also the founder and Executive Director for RISE (Realizing Intellect through Self-Empowerment), a youth development program targeted at African-American youth.

 Josh has a bachelor’s degree in American history from Harvard University, a master’s degree in education from Stanford University, and a second master’s in educational administration with an administrative credential, also from Stanford University.